BOOK - "Jazz Guitar Chords & Arpeggio

 To listen to Johnny Smith tell it, he doesn't belong in the annals of jazz guitar.
 Be that as it may, this self-effacing master is one of the most appreciated jazz guitarists in the genre.
 Simply ask modern day jazz music guitar virtuosos John Scofield, Larry Carlton, John McLaughlin, George Benson, Larry Coryell, Jimmy Bruno, or Pat Martino.
 These players and lots of others hold Johnny Smith up as a legendary role model in jazz guitar, yet the maestro himself isn't so certain.
 He keeps the "jazz music guitar player label" for pickers like Joe Pass, Wes Montgomery, and Tal Farlow and considers his own guitar playing to be something eclectic and divergent.
 The semantics battles notwithstanding, the name Johnny Smith is synonymous along with guitar excellence.
 For years, he has actually been revered by legions of wise musicians for his precision methodology, progressive harmonic feeling, and the sheer elegance of his guitar tone.

 The eclectic Johnny Smith methodology is based on the colorful mosaic of his diverse music passions.
-He has actually cited Spanish classical guitar player Andres Segovia and French Gypsy jazz guitar innovator Django Reinhardt as his main guitar heroes.
+He has regularly cited Spanish classical guitar player Andres Segovia and French Gypsy jazz guitar innovator Django Reinhardt as his main guitar influences.
 A self-taught artist, Johnny Smith developed his powerful technique as a youth playing along with The Chesterfield Supper Club Band on the radio.
 An aspect in his background is the very early hillbilly country music he learned to play as a member of The Fenton Brothers-- his first professional band in 1939.

-Past history has it that jazz guitar player Johnny Smith picked up
+History has it that jazz guitar player Johnny Smith picked up

 the guitar at age 5, originally encouraged by his dad who was a five-string